ohebbi/predicting-ABO3-structures/README.md

-# predicting-ABO3-structures
+# Predicting ABO3 structures
 ==============================

-This is the repository for predicting perovskites
+This repository contains the main work regarding the validation part of my master thesis.
+The work can be found in the notebooks, and is written as a Python package for complete reproduction with the respective requirements of packages.

 Project Organization
 ------------